Easy homemade Low Carb Coleslaw is a no-fail side dish that is always welcome at the dinner table.

 - Seasonings: Old Bay, celery seed or celery salt

 When making coleslaw, how fine you shred the cabbage will depend on who you ask.
-Personally, I find raw cabbage to be quite tough, and like a very fine shred, which is best achieved with a grater or I like to use a food processor or mandoline slicer.
+Personally, I find raw cabbage to be quite tough so it’s best to shred it quite fine.
+This is achieved easily with a grater or I like to use a food processor or mandoline slicer.

 If you like to control the texture in your coleslaw, you can also shred it with a knife.
 Make sure to use your largest and sharpest blade for this task!